Remote Training Collars

 One of the most common questions we get asked by dog owners is, ‘What is the best age to introduce a dog training collar?’

-The majority of dog training collar manufacturer’s all recommend that a dog be at least 6 months of age prior to the introduction of a remote training collar.
+The majority of dog training collar manufacturers recommend that a dog be at least 6 months of age before the introduction of a remote training collar.
 Generally, this is a good rule of thumb, however, in certain instances, it may prove beneficial to wait a little longer.

 Another good approach is to allow your dog to get familiar with the collar before any training is commenced.
 In terms of dog training collars, by letting your dog wear the new remote training collar for some time (anywhere from 5 days to a month) without correction has two main benefits; firstly, the dog gets used to the collar and the routine associated with it, to the point of ‘owning’ the collar.
 Secondly, your dog is less likely to be ‘Collar Wise’ and be more responsive, whether wearing the collar or not.

-One of the main points to consider when bringing in the dog training collar is to determine if the dog is at an age where it can understand the reason why a correction is being given.
-It is vital that we learn if the dog’s mental development is enough to make the connection that a given response to a command, or certain behaviour is causing a correction.
+One of the main points to consider when bringing in the dog training collar is to determine if the dog is at an age where it can understand why a correction is being given.
+It is vital that we learn if the dog’s mental development is enough to make the connection that a given response to a command or certain behaviour is causing a correction.

-This applies just as readily to a citronella spray remote trainer as it does to an electronic dog training collar.
+This applies just as readily to citronella spray remote trainers as it does to an electronic dog training collar.
 There are some who will say that you can introduce a citronella spray remote training collar as a better option for younger dogs and pups.
-However, the fact remains, unless a dog has the mental development to understand the purpose of the training, early introduction can actually be detrimental.
+However, the fact remains that unless a dog has the mental development to understand the purpose of the training, an early introduction can actually be detrimental.